-Clients are now defining ‘unreasonable behavior’ – the most common ground for divorce in UK law – in ever more imaginative ways.
+Clients are now defining ‘unreasonable behaviour’ – the most common ground for divorce in UK law – in ever more imaginative ways.

-It used to be the case that unreasonable behavior would be about, say, a partner drinking too much, not taking care of the family finances or not helping with the home and children.
+It used to be the case that unreasonable behaviour would be about, say, a partner drinking too much, not taking care of the family finances or not helping with the home and children.
 But what we’re finding now is that this umbrella term is being used to cover a whole range of often unexpected reasons for divorce and marriage breakdown.

 These include differing political views, being on the internet for hours on end and even spending too much time fishing.

-Me and my team here at Gorvins have decided put together a list of the most popular ways people try to extract themselves from their marriage by citing unreasonable behaviour.
+My team and I here at Gorvins have decided to put together a list of the most popular ways people try to extract themselves from their marriage by citing unreasonable behaviour.

 One pattern which seems to be emerging is that a change in lifestyle by one party triggers disgruntlement in the other.
 So we’re hearing from a lot of clients about the fact their partner has become a fanatical cyclist.
 Or has started going to the gym every day.
 Being fussy about food – maybe becoming vegetarian or giving up dairy and gluten – seems to be another aggravating factor.

 Unreasonable behaviour is often regarded as a way of speeding up proceedings – if both parties agree to a divorce on these grounds a judge is unlikely to raise any objections.
 And it doesn’t necessitate having to otherwise wait two to five years for the divorce to be finalised.

 Only recently Jamie Redknapp’s unreasonable behaviour was cited as the cause of his split from ex Louise.
-And while the ex footballer didn’t contest the claim, it has been reported that Jamie, 44, is upset at claims the 19 year marriage had ended due to Louise, 43, having not been able to pursue her own career interests.
+And while the ex-footballer didn’t contest the claim, it has been reported that Jamie, 44, is upset at claims the 19-year marriage had ended due to Louise, 43, has not been able to pursue her own career interests.